What is PCO car insurance?

 Every taxi and driver is different.
 There is no ‘one size fits all’ way to estimate the cost of your PCO insurance.
 Your premium will be affected by things like your own driving history, whether you have any points, what type of taxi your drive and how regularly it is serviced.

-In general, you can expect your London PCO taxi policy to cost more than a private car insurance policy.
+In general, you can expect your PCO taxi policy to cost more than a private car insurance policy.
 This is because of the greater risks associated with transporting passengers and the higher annual mileage and more time on the road London cab drivers spend.

-How to get cheaper London PCO taxi insurance?
+How to get cheap PCO insurance UK?

 Insuring any vehicle in London can be expensive.
 There are common-sense steps to take if you want to save money on your taxi insurance:

-- Keep your taxi serviced regularly.
-Ensuring your black cab or minicab is well maintained could reduce the risk of an accident due to mechanical failures.
+- Keep your taxi serviced regularly: Ensuring your black cab or minicab is well maintained could reduce the risk of an accident due to mechanical failures.

-- Keep your taxi secure.
-Parking your taxi off the road if possible and fitting up to date security features like steering locks and alarms can reduce the risk of theft, and mean lower premiums
+- Keep your taxi secure: Parking your taxi off the road if possible and fitting up-to-date security features like steering locks and alarms can reduce the risk of theft, and mean lower premiums

-- Drive safely.
-Drivers with fewer points on their licence can get cheaper premiums.
+- Drive safely: Drivers with fewer points on their licence can get cheaper premiums.
 Many London cabbies consider fitting black box technology, which can demonstrate safe driving and bring PCO insurance costs down.

 Most insurers will only offer taxi insurance cover to drivers over 25.
 This is because younger drivers are seen as higher risk.